Who is Just Stop Oil, the group that threw soup on Van Gogh's painting?

 After gluing themselves to the National Gallery wall under the painting on Friday, one of the activists shouted, "What is worth more, art or life? ...
 Are you more concerned about the protection of a painting or the protection of our planet?"

-The U.K. is facing an energy crisis which is set to have an average of 13% of an average household's income going toward home energy and vehicle fuel.
+The U.K. is facing an energy crisis which is set to cause 13% of an average household's income to go toward home energy and vehicle fuel.
 This follows the European Union's decision to ban most Russian oil by December.

 Fossil fuels are the biggest driver of climate-warming emissions.
 Since the preindustrial era, the climate has already warmed by more than 1 degree Celsius, leading to more extreme wildfires, hurricanes and heat waves.